 “Here I am, now fix me…”

 The therapeutic relationship is interesting for a number of reasons.
 We listen, attend, identify gaps in skills or knowledge, or some beliefs that no longer serve and gently illustrate alternatives and resources currently not being used by the client.
-For therapy to be useful, it must promote lasting results, make lasting change.
+For therapy to be useful, it must promote lasting results, support lasting change.

 It sometimes happens that there is an expectation of therapy, where the client’s role in the process is reduced to simply showing up.
 The truth is far more interesting.